anthonymcwhite/gurTbffnzreCebwrpg-13-/Glossary.md

 ## M
 <br>
 <hr noshade>

+### Microtargeting;
-Microtargeting is a data-driven method of sending tailored messages to specific groups of people.
+<tt>is a data-driven method of sending tailored messages to specific groups of people.
 It's used in advertising and political campaigns to influence people's actions.
-How it works
+How it works</tt>

-    -Microtargeting uses personal data to identify a target audience's interests.
+    Microtargeting uses personal data to identify a target audience's interests.

 This data can include demographics, behaviors, and online interactions.
 Microtargeting can be used to create personalized messages for individuals or small groups.